 THAI4001.
 Thai IV.1 (6 credits) This course is designed to further develop students' fluency in written and spoken Thai.
 They will be able to achieve the goal of communicative competence in Thai beyond predictable everyday use.
 The selection of material used in class will also serve as a basis for discussion on social issues, current situation in Thailand and historic and cultural background.
 Pre-requisite: THAI3002.
-Thai III.2Assessment: 100% coursework THAI4002.
+Thai III.2 Assessment: 100% coursework THAI4002.
 Thai IV.2 (6 credits) This course is intended to be a final stage for the Advanced Thai.
 It is aimed to deepen and strengthen the four skills of listening, writing, reading and speaking in advanced contexts.
 The course will make ample use of television footages, excerpts of radio programmes, and articles from newspapers.
 There will also be opportunities to experience real-life situations, such as job interviews.
 Pre-requisite: THAI4001.
-Thai IV.1Assessments: 100% coursework CENTRE OF BUDDHIST STUDIES The Centre of Buddhist Studies offers undergraduate courses which focus on the elementary understanding and practical usage of Buddhist teachings.
+Thai IV.1 Assessments: 100% coursework CENTRE OF BUDDHIST STUDIES The Centre of Buddhist Studies offers undergraduate courses which focus on the elementary understanding and practical usage of Buddhist teachings.
 Each course carries six credits.
 All courses are taught in English, and are open to students of all the Faculties in any year of their studies.
 No major or minor in Buddhist Studies will be offered but candidates may select the following courses as elective courses: BSTC1001.
 Introduction to Buddhist teachings (6 credits) Buddhism, being a major world religion, is an important component within mankind's cultural heritage.
 Its teachings have not only influenced art and philosophy throughout history, but have also been a source of inspiration for those conducting research in the fields of psychotherapy, neuroscience and education.
 This course will introduce students to the essence of Buddhist teachings.
-Special emphasis will be placed on the core teachings of the Buddha, which include the Four Noble Truths, Dependent Origination, Prajna wisdom, Bodhisattva ideal, etc. and their practical applications in daily life Assessment: 100% coursework BSTC1002.
-Life and Buddhism (6 credits) Buddhism is an ancient eastern religion that entirely focuses on the analysis of human life and offers unique ways to solve life's problems and achieve happiness.
-The Buddha taught two things: suffering and the cessation of suffering.
-In this course, we will examine the Buddhist analysis of and attitude towards life drawing upon the fundamental teachings of Buddhism, and investigate how this ancient wisdom offers us ways to solve problems in our daily life and achieve happiness.
-Students are expected to obtain a basic understanding of Buddhist values and attitudes towards life and the Buddhist ways to achieve happiness in life.
+Special emphasis will be placed on the core teachings of the Buddha, which include the Four Noble Truths, Dependent Origination, Prajna wisdom, Bodhisattva ideal, etc. and their practical applications in daily life.
 Assessment: 100% coursework.